 Does laying the grooved side of the timber boards up make the deck less slippery?

 No, bit of a wives tale this one.
 Actually it is incorrect to lay the groove up.
-All that happens is water sits in the groove and the boards deteriorate faster than otherwise.
+All that happens is that water sits in the groove making the boards deteriorate more quickly.
+It actually increases the likelihood of slips.
 We have replaced quite a few decks with this incorrect installation.
-In fact the opposite occurs, and the boards are actually even more slippery with the grooves up.

 Deck Questions with All We Do Is Decks